-- 1. Request.
+1. Request.
 A County Sale may also be initiated by the Director based upon a review of the declared surplus property inventory.
-Any person may request a County Sale of property by submitting a written request to the Director of the Division of County Lands.
-The request must specifically include the following: - a. name of the person or legal entity interested in the property - b. the reason for acquiring the property - the legal description, STRAP number and street address of the property - d. a statement as to a bonafide intention to purchase the surplus property; and - e. any other information the applicant deems relevant. - 2.
-Surplus Determination.
-If the parcel a person requests to purchase is not designated surplus, then a recommendation with respect to this determination may be sent to the Board in accordance with section A, above.
+Any person may request a County Sale of property by submitting a written request to the Director.
+The request must specifically include the following:

+- a. name of the person or legal entity interested in the property; - b. the reason for acquiring the property; - c. the legal description, STRAP number and street address of the property; - d. a statement as to a bonafide intention to purchase the surplus property; - e. the name of any real estate broker involved in the sale; and f. any other information the applicant deems relevant.

+2. Surplus Determination.
+If a person seeks to purchase a parcel not currently in the surplus property inventory, then a recommendation as to the appropriateness of declaring the parcel surplus may be sent to the Board in accordance with section A, above.
 If the Board declares the parcel surplus, then the request can proceed through the disposition process.